Narasimha1997/redis-pydict/README.md

 # redis-pydict
-A python dictionary thay uses Redis as in-memory storage backend to facilitate distributed computing applications development.
+A python dictionary that uses Redis as in-memory storage backend to facilitate distributed computing applications development.